King-Kernel/beta-builds/README.md

 Bluecross builds don't have this luxury, I'll get a build through testers before publishing here, so be very careful when downloading from the bluecross branch

+All changes are tracked via commits, please read the commit messages to learn more about the build

 Please report bugs to the telegram group located here:

 https://t.me/KingKernel